 Managing assignments and deadlines with Asana

 Marketing professionals are responsible for enticing prospective customers with engaging content.
-For Margo Connolly, the senior marketing coordinator at Dow Jones, that means managing a full calendar of multimedia website content, virtual events and digital marketing campaigns.
+For Margo Connolly, the Senior Marketing Coordinator at Dow Jones, that means managing a full calendar of multimedia website content, online events and digital marketing campaigns.
 Connolly’s team tracks deadlines with Asana, a web- and mobile-based project management app.

-The Asana app for Slack helps Connolly’s team:
+The Asana app for Slack helps Connolly’s team to:

 - View assignments and comments in Asana without leaving Slack

-- Open linked documents, reply and manage deadlines right in Slack
+- Open linked documents, reply and manage deadlines directly in Slack

 - Create and update assignments using shortcuts provided by Asana in Slack

-Directing account executives to the content they need with Highspot
+Directing account executives to the content that they need with Highspot

 The Dow Jones content marketing team saves sales account executives invaluable time with the Highspot app for Slack.
 Colleagues from the content team can drop useful information in Highspot that the sales team can easily find and use to engage prospective customers.

-No matter what app the teams at Dow Jones are using, Slack serves as the central command center.
+No matter what app the teams at Dow Jones are using, Slack serves as the central command centre.